This post may contain affiliate links. Please read the disclosure policy to learn more.

 Description

-This easy oatmeal cream pies recipe features a pair of soft oatmeal cookies, with sweet creme sandwiched in the middle.
+This homemade oatmeal cream pies recipe features a sweet filling sandwiched between a pair of soft oatmeal cookies.
 A nostalgic homemade version of a childhood favorite!

 Ingredients